• Skip to primary navigation

 • Add the cooked macaroni, shredded cheese (or powdered cheese), and milk to the veggies and broth.
 Stir to combine until the cheese is completely melted.
 Remove from heat.

-• Close the thermos and pack it into a lunch bag with your choice of snacks and an ice pack.
+• Close the thermos container and pack it inside a lunch bag.

 Equipment